Asymptotic posterior normality of the generalized extreme value distribution: Introduction

+However, as a result of the non-regularity of the GEV, frequentist asymptotic results have only recently been established, and Bayesian asymptotic behavior remains unexplored.
+Treating $\boldsymbol{Y}_n$ as a sequence of maxima over finitely-sized blocks that will become GEV distributed as the block size goes to infinity, \citet{dombry2015existence} proved the existence and strong consistency of the \textit{local} MLE that maximizes the GEV log-likelihood in a pre-specified closed neighborhood of the true parameter $\btheta_0$, for $\xi_0>-1$. \citet{bucher2018maximum} and \citet{dombry2019maximum} established the asymptotic normality of the local MLE when $\xi_0>-1/2$.
+Under a simpler setting where $\boldsymbol{Y}_n$ consists of independent samples from the GEV distribution, \citet{bucher2017maximum} proved a $O_p(1/\sqrt{n})$ rate of convergence of the local MLE to $\btheta_0$ and showed the central limit relations hold uniformly over the pre-specified compact set for $\xi_0>-1/2$.

+However, interesting Bayesian quantities often require integrals over the entire parameter space.
+Therefore, theoretical analysis requires moving away from the vicinity of $\btheta_0$ and examining the likelihood function globally. \citet{zhang2020uniqueness} explored the global properties of $\prod_{i=1}^n p(Y_i\given \btheta)$ and showed that the local MLE defined in \citet{bucher2017maximum} actually gives the global maximum for the likelihood function when $n$ is sufficiently large.
+They showed that, informally, the likelihood function becomes highly peaked around the local MLE, and that it decays quickly as $||\btheta-\hat{\btheta}_n||\rightarrow\infty$.
+We will use this result to approximate the normalizing constant $C_n$ defined in \eqref{eqn:posterior}.

-If $P_{\btheta}$ is a GEV distribution, the elucidation of the aforementioned asymptotic properties is not trivial.
-The family of GEV distributions can be parameterized by $\btheta=(\tau,\mu,\xi)$:
+If $\by_n$ is sampled from a GEV distribution, the elucidation of the aforementioned asymptotic properties is not trivial.
+The GEV \LZadd{cumulative distribution function} can be parameterized by $\btheta=(\tau,\mu,\xi)$:

-for $1+\xi(y-\mu)/\tau>0$ when $\xi\neq 0$, where the scale parameter $\tau>0$, location parameter $\mu \in\mathbb{R}$, and shape parameter $\xi\in\mathbb{R}$ \citep{mises1936distribution,jenkinson1955frequency}.
-Since the support of the GEV distribution depends on $\btheta$, it is especially challenging not only to establish the existence and consistency of its MLE, but also to derive the asymptotic posterior normality.
+for $1+\xi(y-\mu)/\tau>0$ when $\xi\neq 0$, with scale parameter $\tau>0$, location parameter $\mu \in\mathbb{R}$, and shape parameter $\xi\in\mathbb{R}$ \citep{mises1936distribution,jenkinson1955frequency}.
+Since the support of the GEV distribution depends on $\btheta$, it is especially challenging not only to establish the existence and consistency of its MLE, but also to derive the asymptotic normality of the posterior.
+For the remainder of the paper, we use $\bphi$ and $\btheta$ to denote the parameter vectors of a generic family of distributions and the GEV family, respectively.

+In our main result on posterior asymptotic normality, we assume a class of prior distributions that is general enough to accommodate most cases of interest.
+This assumption is not critical, however, as other classes of priors would yield identical results, after slight modification of the proofs.
+Practical recommendations for choices of prior distributions is a nuanced topic that is well beyond the scope of the current work.